eanderton/grapnel/README.md

 Available Commands:
   help    [command] Displays help for a command
-  info              Query for package information
-  install           Ensure that dependencies are installed and ready for use. update            Update the current environment.
-  version           Version information
+  install           Ensure that dependencies are installed and ready for use. version           Version information

 Available Flags: